 Hershey defines child labor according to the International Labour Organization (ILO) guidelines as work that deprives children of their childhood, their potential and their dignity, and is harmful to physical and mental development.

-As it pertains to the cocoa farming industry, child labor is distinct from forced labor or slave labor, which puts children at the greatest risk.
-Forced labor is defined by the ILO as: Situations in which persons are coerced to work through the use of violence or intimidation, or by more subtle means such as accumulated debt, retention of identity papers or threats of denunciation to immigration authorities.
-Forced child labor has the highest priority for elimination from within the cocoa supply chain.
+This is distinct from forced labor, which is defined by the ILO as: Situations in which persons are coerced to work through the use of violence or intimidation, or by more subtle means such as accumulated debt, retention of identity papers or threats of denunciation to immigration authorities*

-Hershey does not tolerate child labor within our supply chain and we are working to eliminate it within cocoa communities.
-By partnering with the International Cocoa Initiative (ICI), the developer of the Child Labor Monitoring and Remediation system in 2018, we have now deployed the leading platform for identifying, tracking and remediating child labor problems.
-The Hershey CLMRS programs actively seek to prevent, identify and remediate any instances of child labor found in our cocoa supply chain.
+Hershey does not tolerate child labor within our supply chain, and we are working to eliminate it within cocoa communities.
+By partnering with the International Cocoa Initiative (ICI), the developer of the Child Labor Monitoring and Remediation System, we are now deploying the leading platform for identifying, tracking and remediating child labor problems.

-CLMRS is the leading method of detection and remediation of child labor among children ages 5 to 17 years old and was developed through the International Cocoa Initiative (ICI).
+CLMRS is the leading method of detection and remediation of child labor among children ages 5 to 17 years old.
 It leverages both supply chain structures and community-based groups to identify child labor and to monitor and remediate when cases are found.

 CLMRS has four key elements: Prevention, Detection, Remediation and Reporting.
 Under CLMRS, members of local farmer groups and our suppliers’ staff become facilitators who receive training and build skills to detect and report instances of child labor.
 At the same time, a community-level child protection committee is equipped to do the same.
 As trusted community members, both these groups are in the best position to raise community awareness, identify cases of child labor and implement the most appropriate practices to remediate those cases.
 In many instances, something as simple as providing family farms with a wheelbarrow, clean cook stoves or better tools can have a positive impact.
 By improving the farmer’s ease and efficiency of completing tasks around the farm, the need for children to lend a hand with more hazardous tasks is reduced.